Questions about Secure by Design

 - For a walkthrough of the Secure by Design approach (covering the context, principles, activities and implementation phases) see the presentation slides

-For any questions that aren’t covered here, contact us via secure-by-design@digital.cabinet-office.gov.uk or through the #xgov-secure-by-design-implementation Slack channel.
+For any questions that are not covered here, contact us via secure-by-design@digital.cabinet-office.gov.uk.

 What Secure by Design is

-A desire to address common cyber security challenges in digital delivery and achieve a consistent approach was identified as a key priority by the government Chief Information Security Officers (CISOs) Forum.
+A desire to address common cyber security challenges in digital delivery and achieve a more consistent approach across central government was identified as a key priority by the government Chief Information Security Officers (CISOs) Forum.

-Following a series of consultations with a cross-government working group and the National Cyber Security Centre (NCSC), Secure by Design was included as outcome 9 in the Government Cyber Security Strategy and commitment 11 in the Roadmap for digital and data, 2022 to 2025.
+Following a series of consultations with a cross-government working group and key partners like the Government Security Group (GSG) and the National Cyber Security Centre (NCSC), Secure by Design was included as outcome 9 in the Government Cyber Security Strategy and commitment 11 in the Roadmap for digital and data, 2022 to 2025.

 - a cross-government working group containing digital and security colleagues from departments and arm’s-length bodies (ALBs)